fobybus/text-editor/README.md

 # text-editor
 simple text editor implemented using a java swing
+- java ui
+- swing
+- awt

+please contribute  to the project